| Read Time: 4 minutes

 An employer can also rob you of compensation when it does not provide adequate meal and rest breaks at work.

-In many cases, an employer cannot require you to work for more than five hours in a day without giving you a meal break that lasts at least 30 minutes.
+In many cases, an employer cannot require you to work more than five hours a day without giving you a meal break that lasts at least 30 minutes.
 And you usually must receive a second 30-minute meal break if your shift is more than 10 hours.
 These meal breaks are unpaid unless your employer requires you to be “on duty” during your break.
-In addition to meal breaks, an employer must provide employees with ten-minute rest breaks for each four-hour period worked.
+In addition to meal breaks, an employer must provide employees with ten-minute rest breaks for each four hours worked.

 Timely pay